Dinesh6777/Healbook/README.md

 # What does science say?

 1. The control systems engineering foundations of traditional Indian medicine: the Rosetta Stone for Siddha and Ayurveda - [Read here more](./TheRosettaStoneforSiddhaAndAyurveda.md)
-2. Millets can boost growth in children and adolescents by 26 to 39% Study by ICRISAT- [Refer here](https://www.icrisat.org/scientific-evidence-shows-eating-millets-leads-to-better-growth-in-children/)
+2. Millets can boost growth in children and adolescents by 26 to 39% Study by ICRISAT- [Refer here](https://www.icrisat.org/scientific-evidence-shows-eating-millets-leads-to-better-growth-in-children/).
+3. Millets as Functional Food, a Gift From Asia to Western World - [Reference](https://www.researchgate.net/publication/330053791_Millets_as_Functional_Food_a_Gift_From_Asia_to_Western_World)

 # Alternate Treatments:
 1. Siddha and Ayurvedha